nanocurrency/nano-docs/docs/integration-guides/build-options.md

 3 different CMake sanitizer options are supported: `NANO_ASAN_INT`, `NANO_TSAN` and `NANO_ASAN`.
 They cannot be used in conjunction with each other.

 #### Thread Sanitizer
 Use `-DNANO_TSAN=ON` as an extra CMake option.
-When using the clang compiler this should be all that is necessary.
-When using gcc however the following environment variable should be set:
+The following environment variable should also be set:

 `export TSAN_OPTIONS="suppressions=../tsan_suppressions"`

 `tsan_suppressions` should be a path to the file in the root nano directory.
-This suppresses many errors relating to the mdb library.
-The reason it is not needed with clang is that it supports `-fsanitize-blacklist` compiler option which is used with `tsan_clang_blacklist` via CMake.
+This suppresses many errors relating to the mdb and rocksdb libraries.

 #### Address Sanitizer
 Use the CMake variable `-DNANO_ASAN=ON` or `-DNANO_ASAN_INT=ON` before running an executable.